s9a/dab/README.md

 ### project

 - You can save `@s9a/dab` as a project dependency
-- Recommended when you want to dab in a project
+- Recommended when you wanna dab in a project
 - First create `package.json` via `npm init` or manually

 ```bash